 This article assesses the longstanding myths and debates surrounding the supposed African ancestry of German Romantic composer Ludwig van Beethoven.
 It argues that the “blackwashing” of Beethoven against all historical likelihood is a failed attempt at historical revisionism—while endeavoring to claim Beethoven's genius as a testament to black accomplishment, this recycled and unfounded factoid has had the adverse effect of obscuring the careers and contributions of actual black composers, including Joseph Boulogne de Saint-Georges, Samuel ColeridgeTaylor, William Grant Still.
 Moreover, this tendency to cast Beethoven as African is mirrored by frequent attempts to “whitewash” the reputations of African-descended composers by referring to them by the names of their white contemporaries (e.g. Black Mozart, Black Mahler).
 I further suggest that, in order to resolve these conundrums, the classical music canon must be reimagined with race at its center.

-Review of Zora Neale Hurston, Barracoon: The Story of the Last Slave (Amistad/HarperCollins).
-Public Books, forthcoming.
+"Hurston in the Making," Review of Zora Neale Hurston, Barracoon: The Story of the Last Slave (Amistad/HarperCollins), Public Books, forthcoming.

 "David Dabydeen," Dictionary of Caribbean and Afro-Latin American Biography, edited by Franklin W. Knight and Henry Louis Gates, Jr. Oxford: Oxford UP, forthcoming. [author copy]